ryan-kirkman/challenges/problems/u1_business_hours.md

 - "Please leave a message after the beep, or contact us during business hours Monday through Friday between 9am and 5pm Eastern Standard Time.
 Thank you!".

-At the moment Talkdesk allows you to define your business hours the following way:
+Currently in Talkdesk, you can configure business hours for the entire deployment or by phone number.
+You can choose start and end times and select to apply business hours by days of the week.

+While this implementation works for simple use cases, it does not support common scenarios like defining a lunch period for your business or business hours which extend to the following day.

 ![business hours](assets/business%20hours/Screen%20Shot%202013-12-18%20at%2012.17.56.png)